 5,700 ft long | Max Speed 28 mph | 400 ft Vertical Drop | Sits at Approx. 10,000 ft Elevation

 The Breathtaker Coaster debuted Dec.
 2017 featuring a 5,700 foot-long track with a total ride time of seven-to-nine minutes.
 The coaster spans 410 vertical feet with the speed controlled by the rider, and a tandem option for small children.
-The Breathtaker is open for both summer and winter operations and winds through the trees between Gunner’s View and Sandy Park ski trails.
+The Breathtaker in Snowmass is open for both summer and winter operations and winds through the trees between Gunner’s View and Sandy Park ski trails.
 The coaster is the most accessible activity in the Lost Forest.

 Forest Flyer Mountain Coaster, Vail